saintybalboa/serverless-demo/README.md

 ## Deployments

 Github workflows are used for the deployment of services within the Serverless Demo infrastructure.
-A personal access token has been setup to provide Serverless Demo Infrastructure builds access to the other repositories.
+A Github personal access token has been setup to provide Serverless Demo Infrastructure builds access to the other repositories. `AWS_ACCESS_KEY_ID` & `AWS_SECRET_ACCESS_KEY` environment variables are set from the values stored in secrets to allow Serverless to deploy the infrastructure to AWS from Github.

 ### NextJS Demo